hellovelop/limelink-ios-sdk/README.md

 - **Screen Height**: Device screen height in points
 - **User Agent**: iOS version in format "iOS 18_7" (e.g., iOS 18.7 → "iOS 18_7")

+### Event Tracking

+When the SDK successfully retrieves a deferred deep link, it automatically sends tracking information to the server:
+- **full_request_url**: The original URL that was accessed before app installation
+- **event_type**: Set to "setup" to indicate this is a deferred deep link conversion event

+This allows you to track successful app installations and first launches that originated from your marketing links.

 ### API Flow

 ```